 Transforming uncertainty into opportunity

 Hartwig’s nurse training kicks in and she begins to research online.
 “I needed a focus,” she explains.
 “I’m a nurse.
 I like to ‘do’ and help people.”
 Research leads her to YouTube, journal articles and websites about her unborn baby’s condition.
-It also leads her to Gillette Children’s Specialty Healthcare and Robert Wood, MD.
+It also leads her to Gillette Children’s Specialty Healthcare.
 “Multiple sources told us how great the Gillette team was,” says Hartwig.

-Two months later, Hartwig and her husband sit in a clinic room in St. Paul, Minnesota, for a prenatal consultation with Wood and his team.
+Two months later, Hartwig and her husband sit in a clinic room in St. Paul, Minnesota, for a prenatal consultation with the craniofacial team.
 Nurse practitioners Martha McGrory and Katie Bucka explain the customized bottles and other special equipment that they’ll need.
-Wood asks them to make another appointment when Cade is born.
+They are asked to make another appointment when Cade is born.
 “We walked away feeling very well taken care of,” Hartwig says.
 But she still worries about where she’ll deliver.

 Her worries are soon alleviated when Sarah Baumgartner, Lakewood’s OBGYN manager, approaches her with an idea.
 “What if we use Cade’s situation as an educational opportunity for our nurses on how to care for infants with clefts?”
 Baumgartner asks.
 “That would be wonderful!”
 Hartwig replies.